g8os/home/docs/resourcepool/setup/dev.md

 <a id="resourcepool-api"></a>
-## Setup the Resourcepool API Server
+## Setup the resource pool API server

-* Build the Resourcepool API Server
+* Build the resource pool API server

-  If not already done before, first clone the Resourcepool server repository, and then build the server:
+  If not already done before, first clone the resource pool server repository, and then build the server:

   ```shell
   git clone https://github.com/g8os/resourcepool